Nomanpathan/voc/README.rst

 support.

-We still believe there is value in a bytecode compilation approach; however, we're not dedicating any BeeWare resources to VOC development, and we we're not encouraging other to contribute to VOC at this time.
+We still believe there is value in a bytecode compilation approach; however, we're not dedicating any BeeWare resources to VOC development.

+**Currently we are not encouraging other to contribute to VOC at this time.**

-If you're still interested in working on VOC, please `get in touch
+**If you're still interested in working on VOC, please `get in touch**

 <https://gitter.im/beeware/general>`__.

 VOC